RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Methods

 \subsubsection{Radiology Report Generation with LLM}

-The final step of our RRG approach involves using an LLM to generate a complete radiology report from the retrieved key phrases.
-Although the retrieved phrases contain essential information about the given radiology image, they are not complete sentences suitable for the report.
-We leverage the LLM's ability to integrate the content of these phrases and generate natural sentences, yielding a coherent and comprehensive radiology report.
-Additionally, to ensure desired report qualities, such as hallucination removal, we include specific instructions as part of the prompt, along with key phrases, as input to the LLM.
-The input prompt is shown in Figure \ref{fig:RAG-prompt} in the Appendix.
+The final step of RA-RRG uses an LLM to generate a complete radiology report from retrieved key phrases.
+Since these phrases are not full sentences, the LLM integrates their content to produce a coherent and comprehensive report.
+To ensure desired report qualities, such as hallucination suppression, we provide task-specific instructions together with the key phrases as input to the LLM; the prompt is shown in Figure~\ref{fig:RAG-prompt} in the Appendix.

-Moreover, using an LLM significantly broadens the range of tasks that the proposed RA-RRG can be applied to.
-Beyond writing report from a given single image, RA-RRG can be applied to analyzing both frontal and lateral images or comparing current images with prior radiology images and reports for follow-up assessments, in which real clinical scenarios often involve.
-Unlike models that rely solely on MLLMs and require structural design adjustments to process multiple images as input \cite{maira2}, our approach can easily handle the new task.
-We extract key phrases from each image individually, then input the retrieved key phrases along with contextual details such as view position into the LLM.
-This method allows for the straightforward generation of a unified report that includes descriptions for each image.
+Using an LLM broadens the applicability of RA-RRG beyond single-image report generation.
+The framework extends to multi-view and follow-up scenarios by extracting key phrases from each image independently and providing them, along with contextual information such as view position, to the LLM.
+Unlike MLLM-based approaches that require architectural modifications to handle multiple images \cite{maira2}, RA-RRG enables unified report generation in a straightforward manner.